 What are the best relaxing games?
-Sometimes, we don’t always want to end a long, busy day being taken out by sweaty teenagers in Warzone 2 or being scared silly by the jump scare horrors of Amnesia: The Bunker.
-Instead, there are times when all we want to do is nestle into our cozy gaming thrones with a cup of tea and a nice chill game to help us forget our stresses and strains.
+Sometimes, you don’t always want to end a long, busy day being taken out by sweaty teenagers in Warzone or running for your life in Dead by Daylight.
+Instead, there are times when all you want to do is nestle into your cozy gaming throne with a cup of tea and the best chill games to help you forget your stress.

-If you fancy a break from the more anxiety-inducing games in your library and on our list of the best PC games right now, melt into one of the calming games on this list.
-With our selection of puzzle games, adventure games, and more, you’ll dive into the deep blue ocean of Abzu, experience the therapeutic satisfaction of really cleaning something in Powerwash Simulator, or even relax with friends in Tetris Effect.
-Let’s just say that we’ve got all bases covered when it comes to the kind of relaxing games you should try.
+If the best PC games are a bit too stressful for you right now, our list of the best relaxing games offers a welcome break.
+With a selection of puzzle games, adventure games, and more, you can dive into the deep blue ocean of Abzu, experience the therapeutic satisfaction of really cleaning something in Powerwash Simulator, or even relax with friends in Tetris Effect.
+We’ve got all bases covered when it comes to the kind of chill games to soothe your soul.
+Breathe in…

 Leaf Blower Revolution